 What is the Cheapest Way to Ship Packages in the U.S.?

 You might be asking yourself the question ‘what is the cheapest way to ship a package?’
 If you are, then you have come to the right place.
-We know that a lot of people spend time looking into the cheapest options regarding shipping their packages in the US, so we have written this guide to help you find the cheapest ways to ship packages.
+We know that a lot of people spend time looking into the cheapest options regarding shipping their packages in the US, so we have written this guide to help you compare shipping costs and find the cheapest ways to ship packages.

 But, you do need to keep in mind that it will depend on what you are shipping to how expensive it will be.
 It will also depend on how long you have to ship the item, what kind of delivery service you want, and a whole range of other factors.
 The price is going to be reflective of what it is that you require, however you are still going to want to compare shipping rates and find the best, yet cheapest way to ship a package.

 Over 2lbs Ground Delivery

 If your package is over 2lbs in weight and you are looking for ground delivery as opposed to air delivery, then your two main options are going to be FedEx or UPS.
 Straight away, you are going to find that FedEx can offer you 15% off your shipping costs, just for creating an account with them.
 This is quickly going to be apparent as the best option for cheap ground shipping, but this could change if you end up being charged for dimensional weight.
 Both UPS and FedEx now impose this charge, so do be sure to keep this in mind when you are shipping.
 You can work out the dimensional weight before you ship, and the heavier the weight, the higher the price.